MandarGogate/av-challenge-website/getting-started/avsec4-workshop.md

 You have two options to register:

 - To register to the workshop through the Interspeech registration system please use this [link](https://www.interspeech2025.org/registration)
-- To register to the Workshop alone: TBA
+- To register to the Workshop alone please use this [link](https://www.epay.ed.ac.uk/conferences-and-events/college-of-science-and-engineering/school-of-informatics/informatics-events/4th-cog-mhear-international-audio-visual-speech-enhancement-challenge-avsec-4)

+  **Note: Due to requirements of the payment system, prices for the workshop alone registration are given in GBP.**.
 ## Provisional Agenda

 TBA